trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 1 - Anomaly Detection on Server Metrics/README.md

 - Data preprocessing and environment setup challenges
 - Multi-algorithm comparison and evaluation methods

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Machine learning algorithms (Isolation Forest and One-Class SVM from scikit-learn) were used to detect anomalies in server metrics.
+  These models learned normal patterns and flagged outliers, automating anomaly detection beyond simple thresholding.

+**AI Technologies Used:**
+- Scikit-learn (Isolation Forest, One-Class SVM)
+- Python (data processing, orchestration)

 ## References & Resources 📚

 ### General Anomaly Detection 🔍